daver234/Recipe-Finder/README.md

 * More work on error handling
 * Better logging of debug and error messages
 * Checks for odd search strings for searching and file saving
-* Fix warnings in debugger regarding layout constrain issues
+* Fix warnings in debugger regarding layout constraint issues
-* Fix issues with loading recipe detail
 * Review offline storage limits and add checks for hitting limits
 * ...